dhruvsyos/llmworkbook/README.md

 - Implement rate-limiting and token usage tracking.
 - Add streaming response handling.
 - Publish as a PyPI package for easy installation.
+- Add CLI method for developers
+- Add an interface frontend for low code applications